-The CDDIS archives three major types/formats of GNSS data, daily, hourly, and high-rate sub-hourly, all in RINEX format, as described in Table 1a; the network distribution of submitted files is shown in Figure 2.
-Daily RINEX data are quality-checked, summarized (using UNAVCO's teqc software), and archived to public disk areas in subdirectories by year, day, and file type; the summary and inventory information are also loaded into an on-line database.
-Over 177K daily station days from 545 distinct GNSS receivers were archived at the CDDIS during 2016; 209 RINEX V3 sites (including 46 RINEX V3-only) supplied RINEX V3 data.
-A complete list of daily, hourly, and high-rate sites archived in the CDDIS can be found in the yearly summary reports at URL ftp://cddis.nasa.gov/reports/gnss/.
+The CDDIS archives three major types/formats of GNSS data, daily, hourly, and high-rate sub-hourly, all in RINEX format, as described in Table 1; the network distribution of submitted files is shown in Figure 3.
+All incoming files for the CDDIS archive are now checked for conformance to basic rules, such as valid file type, non-empty file, uses correct compression, consistency between filename and contents, uses correct file naming conventions, and other logic checks.
+After incoming files pass these initial checks, content metadata are extracted and the files undergo further processing based on data type and format.

+Daily RINEX V2 data are quality-checked, summarized (using UNAVCO's teqc software), and archived to public disk areas in subdirectories by year, day, and file type; the summary and inventory information are also loaded into an on-line database.
+However, this data quality information, generated for data holdings in RINEX V2 format, is not available through the software used by CDDIS to summarize data in RINEX V3 format.
+CDDIS continues to investigate and evaluate software capable of providing data summary/QC information for RINEX V3 data.
+The CDDIS strongly recommends guidance from the IGS on identifying candidates for RINEX V3 QC software that can be used by data centers and users.
+Over 263K daily station days from 601 distinct GNSS receivers were archived at the CDDIS during 2017; of these sites, 215 sites supplied both RINEX V2 and V3 data (see Table 2).
+A complete list of daily, hourly, and high-rate sites can found in the vearly summary reports archived in the CDDIS be at URL ftp://cddis.nasa.gov/reports/gnss/.

-Within minutes of receipt, the hourly GNSS files are archived to subdirectories by year, day, and hour.
+Within minutes of receipt (typically less than 30 seconds), the hourly GNSS files are archived to subdirectories by year, day, and hour.
 Although these data are retained on-line, the daily files delivered at the end of the UTC day contain all data from these hourly files and thus can be used in lieu of the individual hourly files.
-A total of 385 unique hourly sites (over 7.4 million files) were archived during 2016; 119 hourly sites provided data in RINEX V3 format (12 RINEX V3-only).
+As seen in Table 2, a total of 366 unique hourly sites (over 9.5 million files) were archived during 2017; 152 hourly sites provided data in both RINEX V2 and V3 formats.